HughP/dnj-corpus/README.md

 ###### Based on the corpus
 This corpus does not represent Internet communication, therefore it seems a bit presumptive to suggest that any character in this corpus represents use on the Internet.
 Though this should be a consideration for keyboard layout and text production tools for Eastern Dan.

-However, the local paper evidently did have some online preasence at _www.pamebhame.info_.
+It is worthy to not that the local paper evidently did have some online preasence at _www.pamebhame.info_.
 This was some time around 2008.
-A quick check of the internet archvie shows that no content was preserved in the [internet archive](https://web.archive.org/web/*/http://pamebhame.info/robots.txt).
+A quick check of the Internet archive shows that no content was preserved in the [Internet archive](https://web.archive.org/web/*/http://pamebhame.info/robots.txt).

 #### Alphabet
 ##### Based on rules presented in 1994.